November 15, 2025 · 6 min read

 LinkedIn connects you by job title.
 Your mental models have nothing to do with your employer.

-LinkedIn is a remarkable piece of infrastructure.
-It has connected billions of people for professional purposes, has become the default venue for career transitions and B2B relationships, and has made certain kinds of discovery genuinely easier.
+LinkedIn is a remarkable piece of infrastructure, one that has connected billions of people for professional purposes, become the default venue for career transitions and B2B relationships, and made certain kinds of discovery genuinely easier.
+It is, however, nearly useless for finding people who think like you.

 What credentials actually filter for

-Two people can have identical CVs — same school, same employer, same progression — and think in ways that are almost completely incompatible.
-They process problems differently, reach for different frameworks, find different things interesting, get stuck on different questions.
+Two people can have identical CVs, the same school, the same employer, the same progression, and think in ways that are almost completely incompatible; they process problems differently, reach for different frameworks, find different things interesting, get stuck on different questions.
+And two people can have completely different career paths and find, in the first real conversation, that they have been thinking about the same things from different angles their whole lives.

 The sorting problem no one is solving

-The question is how you find them.
-Not how you find someone who went to a good school.
-Not how you find someone in your industry.
-How you find the specific people — maybe three, maybe five — whose thinking genuinely resonates with yours.
+The question is how you find them: not how you find someone who went to a good school, and not how you find someone in your industry, but how you find the specific people, perhaps three, perhaps five, whose thinking genuinely resonates with yours.
+This is a harder problem than it looks.
+The existing infrastructure is built for professional matching, romantic matching, or interest-based aggregation, and none of these are attempting to match on the way minds actually work.

 Interest is not the same as thinking style

-These are not preferences you state explicitly.
-They are patterns that emerge from how you actually engage with ideas over time.
-They are visible in your writing — in what frameworks you reach for, in what you treat as a premise versus a conclusion, in what you find worth noting and what you skip past.
+What matters more than shared interest is shared thinking style: whether you both reason from first principles or from analogy, whether you get comfortable with ambiguity or push for resolution, whether you read to confirm or to disconfirm.
+These are not preferences you state explicitly; they are patterns that emerge from the way you actually engage with ideas over time.
+They are visible in your writing, in what frameworks you reach for, in what you treat as a premise versus a conclusion, in what you find worth noting and what you pass over.

 The intellectual compatibility question

 Intellectual compatibility is different from agreement.
-Some of the most productive intellectual relationships are between people who disagree on conclusions but share a way of engaging — who are both willing to hold questions open, who both engage with the strongest form of opposing arguments, who both trace implications even when they lead somewhere uncomfortable.
+Some of the most productive intellectual relationships are between people who disagree on conclusions but share a way of engaging: who are both willing to hold questions open, who both engage with the strongest form of opposing arguments, who both trace implications even when they lead somewhere uncomfortable.

-Agreement is cheap.
-You can find thousands of people who agree with you on any given position.
-What is rare is someone who thinks like you even when you disagree — who reasons the same way, who uses the same tools, who is stuck on the same problems.
+Agreement is, in a sense, cheap; you can find thousands of people who agree with you on any given position.
+What is rare is someone who thinks like you even when you disagree, who reasons the same way, uses the same tools, and is stuck on the same problems.
+That kind of match is not findable by looking at someone's credentials or their stated opinions; it requires looking at the way they actually think.

 Making thinking visible

-This is what personal notes, done seriously over time, actually contain.
-Not your opinions or your credentials or your interests — but the recurring patterns that define how your mind actually works.
-The frameworks you return to.
-The questions you can't close.
-The thinkers who shaped your wiring.
+The prerequisite for matching on thinking style is having some legible representation of how you think: a fingerprint, a map, a structured description that can be compared with someone else's.
+This is what personal notes, kept seriously over time, actually contain; not your opinions or your credentials or your stated interests, but the recurring patterns that define the way your mind actually works, the frameworks you return to, the questions you cannot close, the thinkers who shaped your wiring.

-If that fingerprint can be extracted and made legible, the matching problem becomes tractable.
-You stop searching through credentials and start searching through thinking.
+If that fingerprint can be extracted and made legible, the matching problem becomes tractable; you stop searching through credentials and start searching through thinking.
+That is the premise behind Rodin.

 Your notes already contain your fingerprint.